hansj917/penthena/README.md

 Features were agentic-ai oriented.

-This project was actually passionate gateway for me to learn actually code on MY OWN!
+This project was actually passionate gateway for me to learn actually to code on MY OWN!